 The Dropbox desktop application is available for Windows, Mac, and Linux operating systems.
 (Visit this article instead if you are running Windows 10 in S mode).

-Once installed, you’ll have the Dropbox desktop app, Dropbox in your taskbar (Windows) or menu bar (Mac), and a Dropbox folder on your computer.
+Once installed, you’ll have Dropbox in your taskbar (Windows) or menu bar (Mac), the Dropbox folder in Folder Explorer (Windows) or Finder (Mac), and the new Dropbox desktop app.
 Any changes you make to the Dropbox application are automatically synced to your account on dropbox.com.

 How to download and install the Dropbox desktop app